 And Finally, to Emphasize Our Important Reminder......

-When determining the height, the candle cover should fit level with the top of the socket or insulator, but never above.
-To determine the correct height, simply measure from the location where the bottom of candle cover will sit to the top of the socket.
+When determining the height, the candle cover should fit level with the top of the socket or cardboard insulator when using incandescent bulbs.
+If using LED bulbs please see additional information above.
+To determine the correct height, simply measure from the location where the bottom of candle cover will sit to the top of the socket or cardboard insuator.
 Incorrectly installed beeswax candle covers (too tall) will melt.
 Resin covers that are too tall may scorch and discolor.
 Please measure carefully and do not rely on the height of an existing candle cover until you have determined that it was installed correctly.